microsoft/promptflow-rag-project-template/financial_transcripts/deployment_utilities/load_testing/test_run_instructions.md

 ## Pre-requisite
 `pip install locust`
-Note: It is listed in the environment.yml file and should already be installed in the appliedaipf conda environment.

 ## usage
 1. Modify the file `backend_loadtest.py` if you want to modify the question or test new endpoints